anubhavsrivastava/awesome-ui-component-library/README.md

 -   [a11y-contrast](https://github.com/darekkay/a11y-contrast) — A CLI utility to calculate/verify accessible magic numbers for a color palette.
 -   [a11y-dialog](https://github.com/KittyGiraudel/a11y-dialog) - A very lightweight and flexible accessible modal dialog script.
+-   [react-a11y-dialog](https://github.com/KittyGiraudel/react-a11y-dialog) - Port of a11y-dialog to React.
+-   [vue-a11y-dialog](https://github.com/morkro/vue-a11y-dialog) - Port of a11y-dialog to Vue.
+-   [svelte-a11y-dialog](https://github.com/AgnosticUI/svelte-a11y-dialog) - Port of a11y-dialog to Svelte.
 -   [a11y-tabs](https://github.com/agnosticui/a11y-tabs) -  A lightweight (<1Kb) JavaScript package to facilitate a11y-compliant tabbed interfaces.
 -   [a11y-menu](https://aberkow.github.io/a11y-menu/) — This project aims to create a re-useable and accessible main navigation module.
 -   [Scott Ohara's a11y components](https://github.com/scottaohara/accessible_components) — Listing of accessible components & patterns.